alexbrault/Pathfinder2EOversights/README.md

 * `p.454` "Stupefied: **Your** can't access your full mental faculties,...". **Your** should be **You**.
 * `p.455` If I look up "Reach" in the index, it won't take me here.
 It only refers to the reach weapon trait.
 * `p.456` Many of the red dots for the lines are off-center.
+* `p.458` in Affliction Example: "Succeeding at your second save would reduce the stage **t** by 1 to stage 1...".
+I'm not sure if that was meant to be something or if should just be deleted, lol.
 * `p.477` in Cover: "The line between the centers of their spaces doesn't pass through any block terrain, but does **passes** through Valero's space."
 Change to "**pass**".
 * `p.479` in Exploration Activities: "...If you **to** do nothing more than make steady progress toward your goal,...".
 Word should be deleted.
 * `p.489` in Planning a Session Part 2: "Plan a time for everybody will arrive,...".
 Missed a word?
 Change **for** to **when**?